hsc996/Social-Media-API-Webserver/README.md

 **3) Post Model**

 The post model allows the user to post from their account.
 The core attributes within this model involve the `id` (post_id) as the primary key, the `body` of the post (`nullable=False`) and a timestamp of when the post was created (defaults to the current time).
 There are 2 foreign keys identified within this model: the `user_id`, allowing identification of the user creating the post, and the `threads_id`, in the event that the  posts is posted on an existing thread.
+Within the `post_controllers.py` file, you will see double the amount of CRUD operations; this is necessary as different end points are required in order to allow the user to post on their main feed vs. on an existing post.

 There are 4 relationships established within this model, allowing the model to interact with each respective model: